-Morning After Pill and Emergency Contraception
+Morning After Pill & Emergency Contraception

 What Does the Morning After Pill Do?

 Emergency contraception should be taken within 72 hours of sexual intercourse.
 It is taken in two doses; the first dose is taken immediately and the second 12 hours later.
 The morning after pill is still effective even if you are already taking birth control pills and miss a dose.
-However, the Morning After Pill is not intended to be a primary form of birth control and should only be taken as a back up or in case of ‘emergency’ as indicated by the name.
+However, the Morning After Pill is not intended to be a primary form of birth control and should only be taken as a backup or in case of ‘emergency’ as indicated by the name.

 It is important to note that the morning after pill does not terminate established pregnancies and is not a form of abortion.